fanoframework/fanoframework.github.io/dispatcher/index.md

 );
 ```

 For creating basic dispatcher with middleware support, you need to pass instance of `IMiddlewareLinkList` instance.
-Please read [Middlewares](/middlewares) for more information.
+Please read [Middlewares](/middlewares) for more information. `container` is an instance of `IDependencyContainer`.
+Read [Dependency Container](/dependency-container) for more informations.

 ```
 var router : IRouteMatcher;